semio/ddf_utils/docs/intro.rst

     build_recipe        create a complete recipe by expanding all... cleanup             clean up ddf files or translation files. create_datapackage  create datapackage.json
-    merge_translation   merge all translation files from crowdin new                 create a new ddf project
+    diff                give a report on the statistical differences... merge_translation   merge all translation files from crowdin new                 create a new ddf project
     run_recipe          generate new ddf dataset with recipe